rapid7/metasploit-framework/dev/Setting-Up-a-Metasploit-Development-Environment.md

 ```

-## Setup your local copy of the repository
+## Set up your local copy of the repository

 You will need to use Github to create a fork for your contributions and receive the latest updates from our repository.